preparing for your session

 A headshot image presents the shoulders, or mid-chest up to the top of the head, so the shirt is the most important article of clothing.
 I also like to l get some 3/4 body and full body images, if you're up for it.
 Bring one or two options for pants, but focus more on bringing a range of different tops.
 If your session is only for strictly for headshots, don’t worry about your lower body.

 Set aside your clothing options and accessories to wear during your session at least a week before, so you're not stressing the day of.

 You want to wake up feeling relaxed and prepared, so plan these details out early.
 Feel free to text me photos of your wardrobe if you’re having a hard time choosing!
 I’m happy to help.

 Be careful about undergarments.
 Retouching bra straps or undergarment lines is an additional fee.
-Choose an ensemble that properly covers your undergarments, in all types of movement scenarios.
+Choose an ensemble that properly covers your undergarments.

 Make sure that ALL clothes are ironed and pressed before the session.
 Removing excessive wrinkles will incur additional retouching fees per image, and is not guaranteed.

 Dress for the weather!
 We want everyone comfortable!
 Don’t wear matching clothes.
 Opt for complimentary color palette, such as earth tones and neutrals.